“Performance Archiving Performance,” 2013–14. Installation view: New Museum. Photo: Travis Chamberlain

 Last fall, as part of the R&D Season: ARCHIVES, produced by the Department of Education and Public Engagement, “Performance Archiving Performance” brought together artist projects that drew upon the concept of the archive as medium, exploring ways in which performance might present a record of itself.
 Driven by theoretical and pragmatic questions about the function and constitution of archives relative to performance, the artists involved have disparate practices and different relationships to, expectations of, and desires for archives in relation to their own performance work as well as preserving the legacies of others.
 The projects included in this multiplatform presentation—by a canary torsi, Jennifer Monson, Julie Tolentino, and Sara Wookey—conceived of the relationship between performance and archives as individual systems.
 Through these projects, the acts of recording, storing, indexing, and redistributing are as much a part of the artwork as the performance itself.
 As a result, the site of performance—its position in time, space, and form—was placed in question so that the actual process of archiving may be interpreted as its own mode of performance.
 Constituted by artist residencies, performances, public talks, and open studios in the New Museum Theater, “Performance Archiving Performance” also included an exhibition component in the Museum’s Resource Center.
 Notably, the exhibition occurred alongside a presentation of documentation from Chris Burden’s early performance works, which were on view in the adjacent Fifth Floor gallery as part of the exhibition “Chris Burden: Extreme Measures” (2013).
 Documentation presented in both shows addressed bodily limits and specificity in performance works—albeit with different approaches to the production and dissemination of performance documentation within exhibition frameworks.
 Inspired by the range of modes for recording and preserving performance offered by each of the projects in “Performance Archiving Performance,” these works have since served as a prompt for the Museum to reflect on its own practices for documenting performance.

-In May, Yanira Castro, Director and Choreographer of a canary torsi, and collaborator Kathy Couch speak with Chamberlain and Hart about the audience-activated dance archiving project “The People to Come” (2012–13) and how the online archive they built for the project was conceived as an integral component of the performances themselves.
+In May, in “Terms of Submission with a canary torsi,” and July in, “The Museum’s Methodologies with a canary torsi,” Yanira Castro, Director and Choreographer of a canary torsi, and collaborator Kathy Couch speak with Chamberlain and Hart about the audience-activated dance archiving project “The People to Come” (2012–13) and how the online archive they built for the project was conceived as an integral component of the performances themselves.
 They address questions surrounding authorship, rehearsal, and research in relation to understanding works of performance.
 In the second part of the discussion, a canary torsi ask Chamberlain and Hart questions related to the representation of performance’s liveness through documentation, paying particular attention to the way in which records of performance are presented online through organizational structures and taxonomic systems.
 Questions about the Museum’s responsibility to document performance, and how this can relate to forms of audience engagement, are also addressed in relation to recent public programming.

-In August, choreographer and performer Jennifer Monson speaks about the role authorship plays in her project “Live Dancing Archive” (2011–ongoing).
+In October in “Research through Dance with Jennifer Monson,” choreographer and performer Jennifer Monson speaks about the role authorship plays in her project “Live Dancing Archive” (2011–ongoing).
 The conversation will also delve into the relationship between highly structured organizing systems that are dependent on software and the largely indeterminate systems found in nature.
 In relation to this, Monson discusses her motivations for using CollectiveAccess to structure the online component of her project (incidentally, this is the same open-source, collection management software used by the New Museum to manage its Digital Archive).
-Later in August, Hart and Julie Tolentino will examine ways in which Tolentino’s project “The Sky Remains the Same” (2008–ongoing) interrogates values of monumentalization by considering whether traditional archival logic privileges material remains and how an archive might remain with the body.
-The culmination of this edition of “Shop Talk” in the fall will be a conversation between Chamberlain and Hart in which they discuss what they have learned from working with the artists in “Performance Archiving Performance” and how this project as a whole might influence the New Museum’s current documentation and archiving methodologies.
+Later in November, Chamberlain and Hart will examine ways in which Julie Tolentino’s project “The Sky Remains the Same” (2008–ongoing) interrogates values of monumentalization by considering whether traditional archival logic privileges material remains and how an archive might remain with the body in their talks given last Fall as part of the Radical Archives.
+The culmination of this edition of SHOP TALK in the new year will be a conversation between Burton, Director of Education, and Chamberlain in which they discuss what they have learned from working with the artists in “Performance Archiving Performance” and how this project as a whole might influence the New Museum’s current documentation and archiving methodologies.

 The New Museum Digital Archive contains documentation of the New Museum’s program and institutional history in the form of images, video, audio, publications, and printed matter.
 Visit the Digital Archive here →